-The 12 credit hours consist of the required course, Immigration Law (3 credits), and at least one of the following additional required courses: Asylum & Refugee Law (2 or 3 credits), Human Trafficking Law & Policy (3 credits), Immigration Law Seminar (2 credits), or The Protection of Refugees (1 credit).
-Students have the option of selecting any of the following courses to make up the total required credit hours: Administrative Law (3 credits), Comparative Immigration Law (3 credits), Hispanics, Civil Rights and the Law Seminar (2 credits), Interviewing, Counseling and Negotiation (2 credits), Law Office Management (2 credits), Poverty Law and Economic Justice Seminar (2 credits), Family Law (3 credits), Juvenile Law (2 credits),
+- 1. At least 12 credit hours of designated course work, including:

+- a.
+Immigration Law (3 credits); and

+- b.
+At least one of the following courses:

+- Asylum & Refugee Law (2 or 3 credits);

+- Human Trafficking Law & Policy (3 credits);

+- Seminar: Immigration Law (2 credits); or

+- The Protection of Refugees (1 credit); and

+- c.
+Any of the following additional courses to reach the total of 12 credit hours:

+- Administrative Law (2 or 3 credits);

+- Comparative Immigration Law (3 credits);

+- Family Law (3 credits);

+- Guardianship Law (3 credits); or

+- Immigration Clinic: Students enrolled in the Immigration Clinic for a full year may count six credits towards

+- Interviewing, Counseling, and Negotiation (2 credits);

+- Juvenile Law (3 credits);

+- Law Office Management (2 credits);

+- Legislation and Regulation (1 credit).